-Participants are allowed to contribute from 1% to 10% (limited to certain percentages for highly compensated individuals) of their annual compensation on a before-tax basis (to a maximum amount of \$8,000 in 1999 and 1998).
+Participants may contribute from 1% to 10% (limited to certain percentages for highly compensated individuals) of their annual compensation on a before-tax basis.
 Such contributions are withheld by the company from each participant's compensation and deposited in the appropriate fund in accordance with the participant's directives.
-Participants may elect to invest in eleven mutual funds, the Intel Stock Fund and the Scudder Fixed Income Fund.
-Scudder Kemper Investments has discretionary authority for the purchase and sale of investments in the Scudder Fixed Income Fund, subject to the general investment policies of the Investment Policy Committee of the company.
-Participants may change their investment elections on a monthly basis.
+Participants may elect to invest in fifteen different investment options.
+Scudder Kemper Investments has discretionary authority for the purchase and sale of investments in the Scudder Fixed Income Fund, subject to the general investment policies of the Investment Policy Committee of Intel Corporation.
+Participants may change their investment elections daily.